Relocating to NSW

 The Australian Government provides free public hospital cover and subsidised medicines via a health scheme called Medicare, which is available to all eligible Australian residents.

 Many Australians also have private health insurance to cover other medical and related expenses such as dental, optical and ambulance.
-If you are applying for a Visa Subclass 457 you must have minimum level health insurance and to maintain it for the duration of your stay.

 Visit here for more information on private health.

-For more information contact Recruitment & Workforce Operations Unit
+For more information contact HR Support Services.

 ph.
 1300 667 065